Calculate with Real or Complexmatrices, evaluate arbitrry complicated matrix expressions and solve systems of linear equations.

 Pressing Refresh will clear the entries off the matrix (entries in the shaded boxes).
 It also recalls the Matrix after clearing it.

-If the matrix expression is valid and contains no operations of incompatible matrices, the result will be displayed.
+If the matrix expression is valid and contains no operations of incompatible matrices, the matrix calculator displays the result.
 Otherwise an error message is displayed.

-To solve a system of linear equations first select Linear system, type in the column vector to form the augmented matrix and click Solve.
+To solve a system of linear equations first select Linear system, type in the column vector (right-hand-side) to form the augmented matrix and click Solve.
+The Matrix Calculator displays the solution, if unique, as a column vector.

 All 1x1 matrices are treated as scalars by this Matrix Calculator.
 They can be multiplied by any matrix (on either side) regardless of their dimensions.
 Also if, for example A = [1/2], then sin(A) is treated as sin(1/2).
 Conversely, whenever appropriate, scalars are treated as 1x1 matrices.
 For example, inv(2) is treated as inv() which will be given as [0.5].